 The Impact(s) of Legacy

 Over the past 45 years, USU’s Landscape Architecture and Environmental Planning (LAEP) department and Extension specialists have engaged Utah’s rural communities through a variety of design-based activities.
 While these projects have contributed to the reputation of USU LAEP as a leader in design-based community engagement, the impacts of these endeavors had not been formally documented, evaluated, or widely disseminated.
-Over the past year Dr. Ole Sleipness, Professors David Anderson, David Evans, and Jake Powell have been working to research the results of over four decades of community focused service.
+Over the past year Dr. Ole Sleipness, Professors David Anderson, David Evans, Jake Powell and Ros McCann and MLA student Jason Parkinson have been working to research the results of over four decades of community focused service.
 The results highlight the far reaching impacts of LAEP Extension on the communities, people, landscapes, and ecosystems of the state of Utah.
 The study has become a catalyst for understanding the state of Extension landscape architecture at a national scale and is guiding future design-based community engagement activities at USU and other land-grant institutions.

 The study assessed over 300 LAEP Extension projects through inventorying, characterizing, and cataloging these projects according to project typology, site scale, geographic setting, decade initiated, and level of engagement with departmental faculty, students, community members, and others.
 From these projects, 22 projects were selected for further investigation, which included on-site observation and documentation, semi-structured interviews of key project informants, and examination of project impacts within their local and regional contexts.
 Additionally, LAEP’s alumni and current students were also surveyed to determine the impact design-based community engagement had on professional values, career development, and ongoing relationships with the university.